ossf/wg-supply-chain-integrity/governance/CHARTER.md

 The [OpenSSF Technical Vision](https://github.com/ossf/tac/blob/main/technical-vision.md) commits to a future where "Producers of OSS (of all skill levels) have the ability to proactively and reactively address both existing and emergent security threats," calling for "extremely low-friction, automated tooling to make security processes less onerous, more accurate, and trusted... [made] available at zero cost."
 The [OSPS Baseline](https://github.com/ossf/security-baseline) is emerging as the unifying metric for what "good" looks like for open-source projects.
 What is missing is a working group whose explicit mission is to turn that vision and that metric into an adoption path without re-implementing work owned by sibling WGs.

-This is the gap the revamped SCI WG proposes to own, in line with the option named in the Q2 2026 SCI WG TAC report (PR #614, "Refocus the WG on adoption").
+This is the gap the revamped SCI WG proposes to own.

 ## 3. Mission